 Estimate Finished Square Feet 2,136 Sq Ft Above Ground 600 Sq Ft Below Ground

-OFFERS DUE TUESDAY 6/29 BY 11 AM Hidden in plain site in one of the most the highly desired neighborhoods in Washtenaw County, do not miss this tremendous oasis located on a double lot in a park-like cul-de-sac.
+BACK ON THE MARKET AS THE BUYERS DID NOT QUALIFY FOR THE MORTGAGE.
+Hidden in plain site in one of the most the highly desired neighborhoods in Washtenaw County, do not miss this tremendous oasis located on a double lot in a park-like cul-de-sac.
 With 5 bedrooms and 2-1/2 baths this home boasts a laundry list of updates including the kitchen with recessed lighting, stainless steel appliances and additional cabinets added.
 The list continues with updated baths, new floors on the main level, new electrical panel, hot water heater, carpet, shed and remodeled basement making the perfect man cave.
 Features the owners really enjoy are the big comfy family room, 3 season screened in porch overlooking a spectacular 19' X 40' in ground pool surrounded by a brick paver patio in the fully fenced back yard.
 Unbeatable location, walk to Eastern Michigan University, 5 minutes to St. Joseph's Hospital, Depot Town, nationally acclaimed WIHI and WIMA high school and middle school, shopping, dining, entertainment and expressways.

 Ypsilanti, and adjacent Ypsilanti Township, with a combined population of about 74,000, are located on Ann Arbor's eastern border.
 Many of Ypsilanti's residents work at the businesses and industries located in Ypsilanti; others work in Ann Arbor and surrounding communities, or eastward in the greater Detroit area.